Aize-Public/forego/enc/README.md

 }
 ```

-which means that now any API you have will fail if they contains a type `X` which has a `.Type` which is blacklisted, and
+Which means that now any API you have will fail if they contains a type `X` which has a `.Type` which is blacklisted, and
 that blacklist might change per request, based on the user settings or permissions or so.